 Video imagery of the channel corridor taken by helicopter flyover for rapid synoptic reconnaissance and documentation of current watershed conditions.

-Systematic examination of historical aerial photography to assess channel planform change, with critical baseline information on historical channel processes within historical context of perceived problems in the Senachwine Creek watershed.
+Systematic examination of historical aerial photography to assess channel planform change, with critical baseline information on historical channel processes within historical context of perceived problems in the Tenmile Creek watershed.

 Even so, this study was intended to be rapid, not exhaustive.
 Resolution of most available data does not permit definitive characterization.
 Further analysis is desirable, particularly for flow, sediment delivery, water quality, and terrestrial and aquatic biology.
-Thus, this study is a starting point for process-based analysis of the Senachwine Creek watershed to achieve ecosystem restoration goals.
+Thus, this study is a starting point for process-based analysis of the Tenmile Creek watershed to achieve ecosystem restoration goals.

 Although various agricultural BMPs previously were implemented in the watershed (Figure 3), those practices mainly focus on NPS sediment on agricultural lands in the watershed.
 Agricultural BMPs are intended to maintain or improve productivity.
 By contrast, their effects on terrestrial habitat, aquatic habitat, fluvial hydrology, and sediment delivery may be profound but have not been well characterized.
 The BMPs may initiate new CEM conditions not yet manifested because of intrinsic process lag times, or they may be responsible for current conditions.

-The SCWA adds information regarding point sources of sediment in the floodplain-channel corridor and historical context to changes in the watershed system, information essential to achieve ecosystem restoration goals.
+The TCWA adds information regarding point sources of sediment in the floodplain-channel corridor and historical context to changes in the watershed system, information essential to achieve ecosystem restoration goals.
 Opportunities exist for integrated management of water-sediment systems in the watershed, both on the landscape and within channel corridors.
 That is, individual practices may temporarily address a specific effect (e.g., streambank erosion) of a systemwide problem (e.g., abrupt changes in sediment and water discharge).
 Addressing symptoms rather than problems potentially could have negative long-term impacts on erosion, sedimentation, and habitat.
 Secondary treatments may counteract those negative effects, but identification and characterization of variability and rates of geomorphic and habitat processes are crucial next steps for informed project implementation decision making.
 Potential projects based on this SCWA report should incorporate long-term monitoring to document performance evaluation, long-term viability, and adaptive management needs.
-The SCWA baseline data greatly will supplement future monitoring data.
+The TCWA baseline data greatly will supplement future monitoring data.

 2. Public Agency Benefits

-Many federal, state, and local agencies, as well as NGOs, have interests in ecosystem restoration of Senachwine Creek watershed (Table 14?
+Many federal, state, and local agencies, as well as NGOs, have interests in ecosystem restoration of Creek watershed (Table 14?
 Agency Roles).
 Comprehensive and complex planning and implementation efforts require participation of a multitude of these agencies.
 Potential partners include the USDA-NRCS (CREP, Environmental Quality Incentives Program, Conservation Reserve Program, Conservation Practices Program, etc.); USDA Farm Service Administration; the local SWCD’s; the Illinois Department of Agriculture Streambank Stabilization Program; IDNR (e.g. State portion of CREP, Acres for Wildlife, Forestry Incentives Program, etc.), USEPA, and IEPA (Section 319 of the Clean Water Act, etc.).
-County Engineers and Township road commissioners would also be interested in stream channel work because of the many bridges crossing Senachwine Creek.
+County Engineers and Township road commissioners would also be interested in stream channel work because of the many bridges crossing Creek.
 In the context of creating the water, sediment and habitat resource management systems briefly referred to in the SCWA, there will be an important opportunity for integration of many of these Agency efforts in project planning and implementation.

 Coordination between the State Scientific Surveys was a key element in preparing this comprehensive SCWA report.
 Along the way, many lessons were learned about data availability, application of analytical methods, and agency strengths.
 Opportunities to integrate agency technical and funding capabilities also were better understood.
 Using this report as a template should expedite future assessments of other watersheds.